To review StoreKit’s own table ordering app, click the link below to navigate to the StoreKit Order & Pay main page.StoreKit Order & Pay

 A QR code is just a way of encoding information, like a URL.
-Some softwares (including SK Order & Pay) prime you with the option to print QR codes which relate to your URL.
+Some softwares (including SK Order & Pay) let you create a QR code menu – so they prime you with the option to print QR codes that relate to your URL.
 You can even encode table-specific URLs so that a QR code scanned at table 37 automatically takes the user to the menu for table 37 – and they don’t need to select a table.

 To scan a QR code, a customer should navigate to their camera, point it at the QR code, and then the phone will cue the rest.

 “NFC” stands for “near-field-communications” – that’s the technology used in contactless payments.
 As long as a customer has a phone capable and NFC turned on (easy to find in “settings”), you can simply hold a phone near an NFC hotspot and the phone will pop up with a notification inviting you to visit the page.

 Judging Menus and Assessing Friction

 Menu aesthetics is not something we can explain here; you have surely seen online menus, and you will have opinions on which ones look nice and don’t.
 “Friction” is a term used to refer to the obstacles between you and payment.

 Here are some tips for determining which menus are the nicest: